Book an appointment using SetMore

 Procedural law is the body of legal rules is the set of procedures for making, administering, and enforcing substantive law.

-This article, and those in this series, will focus on basic procedural law — the system of court rules that must be followed for the substantive law to be declared and enforced by the court.
+This article will focus on basic procedural law — the system of court rules that must be followed for the substantive law to be declared and enforced by the court.

-Once you’ve read these materials, you will have a clearer understanding of how divorce cases travel through our Texas court system.
+Once you’ve read the material, you will have a clearer understanding of how divorce cases travel through our Texas court system.

 There are 5 basic steps in a Texas Divorce proceeding: